hieule22/mongodb-vs-sql/README.md

 key fields).

-* [`DataGenerator.py`](DataGenerator.py) is the Python script used to generate data for authors, papers, and authorships -- the association between an author and the paper he or she writes.
+* [`DataGenerator.py`](DataGenerator.py) is the Python script used to generate data for authors, papers, and authorships - the association between an author and the paper he or she writes.
 The generated data will be output to CSV and JSON files stored in [`genfiles`](genfiles/).
 Update the values of `NUM_AUTHORS` and `NUM_PAPERS` to change the number of rows generated.

-* [`genfiles/`](genfiles/) stores the generated data files used to populate our databases.
+* [`genfiles`](genfiles/) stores the generated data files used to populate our databases.
 JSON files are used to populate MongoDB database while CSV files are used to populate MySQL databases.
+Please keep all generated data files local since they could get rapidly large when more rows are inserted.

-* [`data/`](data/) contains input files taken from several sources to generate test data for this project.
+* [`data`](data/) contains input files taken from several sources to generate test data for this project.

 * [`MongoDBDataLoader.sh`](MongoDBDataLoader.sh) is the bash script to import